rhcs-dashboard/ceph-dev/README.md

 ALERTMANAGER_HOST_PORT=9093
 ```

 * Install [Docker Compose](https://docs.docker.com/compose/install/).
-If your OS is Fedora/CentOS/RHEL, you can run:
+You can run the following, depending on your OS:
 ```
 # Fedora:
-sudo bash ./scripts/docker/install-docker-compose-fedora.sh
+sudo bash ./docker/scripts/install-docker-compose-fedora.sh
 # If Fedora >= 31 and docker version does not support Control Group V2, run the following:
 sudo dnf install -y grubby \
 && sudo grubby \